eldipa/book-of-gehn/_posts/2019-07-25-From-Regex-to-Nondeterministic-Finite-Automata.md

 ## Further readings

-Compilers: Principles, Techniques, & Tools, Aho, Lam, Sethi and Ullman, Second edition, Chapter 3.
+Aho, Lam, Sethi and Ullman. *Compilers: Principles, Techniques, & Tools*, Second edition, Chapter 3.

+You can find a NFA implementation in Python [here in Github](https://github.com/eldipa/nfa).